ryukyu/lpwrapper/README.md

 terminator -x $PATH/lpwrapper/lpwrapper

 # NOTES #
 Requires the lastpass-cli which does all the heavy lifting.
 This is just a simple python script to make searches easier.
+Also requires xsel to copy password to the clipboard.